 Preparation tips: If you want to make more than 2 servings at once, I'd suggest roasting the halved sprouts, lightly coated in coconut oil, at 400 degrees Fahrenheit on a rimmed baking sheet.
 Roast until tender and caramelized (around 20 to 25 minutes), turning halfway.
 Multiply the quantities of sauce ingredients as necessary.

 If you want to turn this side into a full meal, serve the sprouts and sauce over a bed of long-grain rice and tofu.
 Find my recommended rice cooking method here.
 For crispy baked tofu, toss drained and cubed tofu in coconut oil and tamari/soy sauce and sprinkle with arrowroot starch or corn starch (optional).
-Bake at 400 degrees Fahrenheit, tossing occasionally, until nice and crisp, about 20 to 30 minutes (for more detailed instructions, refer to The Kitchn's method).
+Bake at 400 degrees Fahrenheit, tossing occasionally, until nice and crisp, about 20 to 30 minutes (for more detailed instructions, refer to check out my crispy baked tofu method).

 *Make it gluten free: Tamari is a delicious, readily available Japanese soy sauce that is gluten free.
 Regular soy sauce is not gluten free.